What is hypnosis?

 Hypnosis, when performed by a trained healthcare provider, is not inherently dangerous.
 The risks associated with hypnosis, such as mild headache, dizziness, or drowsiness, have been found to be similar to those experienced during a university lecture.

 However, it is important to consider that hypnosis may not be safe for individuals with certain mental and physical health conditions.
 For instance, individuals with serious mental illnesses like schizophrenia, bipolar disorder, alcohol or drug psychosis, and severe clinical depression should avoid hypnosis due to the potential worsening of symptoms and detachment from reality.
 People with personality disorders, such as borderline personality disorder, may struggle to maintain a stable sense of self while being hypnotised, making hypnosis ineffective or potentially harmful for them.
 Individuals with epilepsy should also avoid hypnosis as it may trigger seizures or interfere with anticonvulsant medications.
-Additionally, hypnosis is generally not recommended for individuals with senility and dementia, as well as during the first trimester of pregnancy (except for specific purposes like smoking cessation or relaxation techniques).
+Additionally, hypnosis is generally not recommended for individuals with senility and dementia, also during the first trimester of pregnancy (except for specific purposes like smoking cessation or relaxation techniques).
 If you have severe heart problems, severe asthma, or IBS, it is important to discuss hypnosis with your GP before proceeding.

 Obviously, I am happy to talk though any concerns you may have before starting a course of hypnosis.